AyeshaManocha/exl_assessment/README.md

 1. **Data Upload:** Users can upload sales data in CSV format.
 2. **Metrics Calculation:** The application calculates and displays total revenue, average price per item, and the best-selling item.
-3. **Visualization:** It generates a bar chart to visualize sales by item and a line chart to display sales trends over time.
+3. **Visualization:** It generates a bar chart to visualize sales trends over time.

 ## Getting Started